-With the loss of ovarian estrogen, vaginal walls that were once elastic, expandable, supple and sturdy can, over time, become tightened and fragile.
-The vaginal walls can become as thin as tissue paper, unable to withstand the manipulation that occurs with sexual activity, and can tear and even bleed with intercourse.
+The vaginal walls contain an abundance of estrogen receptors.
+When estrogen level plummet during menopause vaginal walls that were once elastic, expandable, supple, and sturdy can, over time, become tightened and fragile.
+The skin can become as thin as tissue paper, unable to withstand the manipulation that occurs with sexual activity, and can tear and even bleed with intercourse.

 “Use it or lose it”

 When sex becomes painful, the natural response is to begin to avoid intercourse.
 But without continued sexual activity (masturbation counts, too), the vagina becomes even smaller and tighter, making a bad problem even worse.
 Add in a partner with erectile dysfunction (common in older men) and it’s not unusual for a woman to present to me not having had sex in a year or more, wondering if there’s anything that can be done to get back the sex life she and her partner once enjoyed.

 Fortunately, the answer is almost always a resounding “Yes!”

 The first step for most women is a trial of non-hormonal therapy.
 You’ll need two things – a moisturizer and a lubricant.